cbrnr/python-intro-short/03-Names_Expressions_Statements/03-Names_Expressions_Statements.md

 30
 ```

 Python reduces an expression to a *single value*.
-A more complex expression is evaluated step by step according to operator precedence rules (think [PEMDAS](https://en.wikipedia.org/wiki/Order_of_operations#Mnemonics)).
+A more complex expression is evaluated step by step according to operator precedence rules (think [PEMDAS](https://en.wikipedia.org/wiki/Order_of_operations#Mnemonics)) from left to right.

 Statements
 ----------